 Grade 1 (low-grade)

 The cancer cells tend to grow slowly and look quite similar to normal cells (they are ‘well differentiated’).
 These cancers are less likely to spread than higher grade cancers.

 Grade 2 (moderate-grade)

-The cells look more abnormal and are growing slightly quicker.
+The cancer cells look more abnormal.